 At the doses tested previously in the Merck Trials, LUM-201 was generally well-tolerated in children with the most commonly reported adverse events being digestive systems events, including appetite increase.
 Mild elevations in liver enzymes without accompanying changes in bilirubin were also reported.
-To our knowledge, no serious drug-related adverse events have been reported in children treated with LUM-201 to date.
+To our knowledge, no serious drug-related adverse events have been reported in children treated with LUM-201 in our OraGrowtH Trials or otherwise.
 However, we cannot assure you that adverse events from LUM-201 in current or future clinical trials will not prompt the discontinuation of the development of LUM-201.
 Similarly, our future product candidates may cause serious adverse events or have other properties that could delay or prevent their regulatory approval.
 As a result of these adverse events or further safety or toxicity issues that we may experience in its clinical trials in the future, we may not receive approval to market LUM-201 or any future product candidates, which could prevent us from ever generating revenue or achieving profitability.
 Results of our trials could reveal an unacceptably high severity or prevalence of adverse events.
-In such an event, our trials could be suspended or terminated and the FDA or comparable foreign regulatory authorities could affect patient recruitment or the ability of enrolled subjects to complete the trial or result in potential product liability claims.
+In such an event, our trials could be suspended or terminated and the FDA or comparable foreign regulatory authorities could order it to cease further development of or deny approval of its product candidates for any or all targeted indications.
+Any drug-related adverse events could affect patient recruitment or the ability of enrolled subjects to complete the trial or result in potential product liability claims.
 Any of these occurrences may have a material adverse effect on our business, results of operations, financial condition, cash flows and future prospects.